jdconner/styled-variants/README.md

 ### Combining Variants

-Thankfully, `styled-components` allows for multiple sets of first class objects, so we can do the following to combine our variants:
+Thankfully, `styled-components` allows for multiple sets of objects, so we can do the following to combine our variants:

 ```js
 const typeVariant = /* previous example's typeVariant code */